-If you take a course with Designlab prior to applying for UX Academy (Design 101 for example), your progression through this preliminary course will be taken into consideration during the application review process.
+If you take a course with Designlab prior to applying for UX Academy (UXA Foundations for example), your progression through this preliminary course will be taken into consideration during the application review process.
 You will need to ensure you:

 - Complete the course within the allocated time frame.

-- Attend all mentor sessions on time (with none being forfeited).
+- Attend no less than five mentorship sessions (with none being forfeited).

 - Visibly show you can take mentor feedback on board and iterate through multiple versions of your project pieces.